DataDog/documentation/content/en/serverless/step_functions/installation.md

 {{% /tab %}}
 {{< /tabs >}}

-## Link Step Functions with your AWS Lambda traces

-See [link Step Functions traces with Lambda traces][11].
-Ensure that you have also [set up Serverless Monitoring for AWS Lambda][10].

 ## Enable tracing

+<div class="alert alert-info">To see Step Functions spans and Lambda spans connected in the same trace, see <a href="/serverless/step_functions/merge-step-functions-lambda">Merge Step Functions with your AWS Lambda traces</a>.</div>

 Datadog generates traces from collected Cloudwatch logs.
 To enable this, add a `DD_TRACE_ENABLED` tag to each of your Step Functions and set the value to `true`.
 Alternatively, to enable tracing for **all** your Step Functions, add a `DD_STEP_FUNCTIONS_TRACE_ENABLED` environment variable to the Datadog Forwarder and set the value to `true`.

 Enhanced metrics are automatically enabled if you enable tracing.

 <div class="alert alert-info">If you enable enhanced metrics without enabling traces, you are only billed for Serverless Workload Monitoring.
 If you enable tracing (which automatically includes enhanced metrics), you are billed for both Serverless Workload Monitoring and Serverless APM.
 See <a href="https://www.datadoghq.com/pricing/?product=serverless-monitoring#products">Pricing</a>.</div>

+## Merge Step Functions with your AWS Lambda traces

+See [Merge Step Functions traces with Lambda traces][11].
+Ensure that you have also [set up Serverless Monitoring for AWS Lambda][10].

 ## Sample traces